blocklet/blocklet-site/developer/docs/pages/reference/blocklet-spec/index.md

     secure: false # Whether it is sensitive information
     shared: true # Is it public.
 Defaults to true, shared must be false when secure is true
 ```

+Following rules applies to environments:

+- They can have default values
+- They can be changed in blocklet dashboard and during blocklet launch process.
+- Shared environment variables are merged in [blocklet composition](/conceptual/composition)
+- Variable names can not start with `ABT_NODE_` or `BLOCKLET_` except a few exceptions:
+  - `BLOCKLET_PASSPORT_COLOR` blocklet passport color, can be any valid hex encoded color string
+  - `BLOCKLET_WALLET_TYPE` can be `eth` or `default`, if your blocklet works on ethereum, should set this to `eth`
+  - `BLOCKLET_APP_LOGO` URL or path to the running blocklet instance logo, defaults to blocklet logo

 ## Scripts